absuslu11/absuslu11/README.md

 - 👋 Hi, I’m Ahmet Burak Suslu
-- 👀 I’m interested in Web Developement
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning html, css, js
+- 🌱 I’m currently learning Python and JS
-- 💞️ I’m looking to collaborate on SQL web projects
+- 💞️ I’m looking to collaborate on Cybersecurity Projects
-- 📫 contact me via my personal email absuslu9@gmail.com
+- 📫 Contact me via my personal email absuslu9@gmail.com

 <!---
 absuslu11/absuslu11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.